 - (f) Does not have a conviction record or pending criminal charge relating to an offense the circumstances of which substantially relate to the practice of veterinary technology.
-An applicant who has a conviction record or pending criminal charge shall request appropriate authorities to provide information about the record or charge directly to the board in sufficient specificity to enable the board to make a determination. - (g) Provides all supporting documents in English.
+An applicant who has a conviction record or pending criminal charge shall request appropriate authorities to provide information about the record or charge directly to the board in sufficient specificity to enable the board to make a determination. - (g) Provides all supporting documents in English. - (2) The board shall review its records to determine eligibility of the applicant.
+Within 30 business days of determining an applicant is eligible for certification, the board shall issue a certificate to the applicant. - (3) The board shall inquire as to whether the applicant is competent to practice as a veterinary technician in this state and shall impose any reasonable conditions on instatement of the certificate, including reexamination, as the board deems appropriate, if any of the following apply: - (a) The applicant has not previously been certified in any jurisdiction and passed the VTNE more than 5 years ago.

-- (2) The board shall review its records to determine eligibility of the applicant.
-Within 30 business days of determining an applicant is eligible for certification, the board shall issue a certificate to the applicant. - (3) The board the board shall inquire as to whether the applicant is competent to practice as a veterinary technician in this state and shall impose any reasonable conditions on instatement of the certificate, including reexamination, as the board deems appropriate, if any of the following apply: - (a) The applicant has not previously been certified in any jurisdiction and passed the VTNE more than 5 years ago. - (b) The applicant was previously certified in Wisconsin or another jurisdiction and has not been certified in any jurisdiction for more than 5 years. - (c) The applicant has prior discipline or litigation in another jurisdiction.
+- (b) The applicant was previously certified in Wisconsin or another jurisdiction and has not been certified in any jurisdiction for more than 5 years. - (c) The applicant has prior related discipline or litigation in another jurisdiction. - (d) The applicant has pending related discipline or litigation in any jurisdiction.